Visa regulations for Indonesia have changed due to the pandemic several times.

 - Your passport needs to be valid at least another 6 months

-- You might need to show a return ticket or fly-out ticket from Indonesia
+- You must show a return ticket or fly-out ticket from Indonesia

 At which international airport can I get the Visa on Arrival?

 No. After 60 days (one extension) you would need to leave the country.